Welcome to Galerie Zygos of Athens, Greece!

 Between the years 1985 and 1991 Zygos operated Zygos Gallery on 403 7th and D Streets NW, in Washington, D.C., exhibiting both Greek, Greek-American, American and international artists, under the direction of Ion Frantzeskakis.

-In 2000, Ion repatriated to Athens, his hometown, and soon reopened and directed the Galerie Zygos which had temporarily ceased operations due to his parents' retirement.
+In 2000, Ion repatriated to Athens, his hometown, and soon reopened and directed Galerie Zygos which had temporarily ceased operations due to his parents' retirement.
 Galerie Zygos stayed in business through April 2009, when it closed permanently due to the economic crisis in Greece.

 In 1956, a year later, the legendary Galerie Zygos was established in Athens by the couple.
 It was the first professionally-organized fine arts gallery of Greece, and over time it exhibited the work of the finest Greek artists, and not only.

-From 1963 to 1965 Zygos operated to Roloi, the first center for applied arts in Greece, directed by Catherine Frantzeskakis, introducing over 400 innovative and creative applications by emerging but also by established Greek artists of the time.
+From 1963 to 1965 Zygos also operated to Roloi, the first center for applied arts in Greece, directed by Catherine Frantzeskakis, introducing over 400 innovative and creative applications by emerging but also by established Greek artists of the time.

 In 1982 "Zygos Annual Edition on the Hellenic Fine Arts" (1982-1985), was launched by Zygos, representing the only reference source for Greek contemporary fine arts and culture in English to date, edited by Ion Frantzeskakis, the founders' elder son.